TheOtherRolesAU/TheOtherRoles/README.md

 | Name | Description |
 |----------|:-------------:|
 | Lovers Spawn Chance | -
+| Chance That One Lover Is Impostor | -
 | Both Lovers Die | Whether the second Lover suicides, if the first one dies
 -----------------------